State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Theoretical analysis of the reconstruction error

 which is the proof to inequality \eqref{eq:ineq-beta-thm-2}.
 We derive the final result \eqref{eq:thm-2-main-result} by inserting bounds \eqref{eq:ineq-beta-thm-2} and \eqref{eq:thm-2-tmp-0} into \eqref{eq:err-pbdw-proof}. \end{proof} From the error bound \eqref{eq:thm-2-main-result} from Theorem \ref{thm:bound2}, it follows that if the transported subspace $\widehat{V}_n(\Omega_1)$ deviates from $V_n(\Omega_1)$ by a quantity of the order $\delta_H \leq \eps / \max_{u\in \cM(\Omega_1)} \Vert u \Vert$, then

 for a relatively moderate constant $C\geq 1$.
-In this scenario, the reconstruction with the transported subspace is of the same quality as the one with the reduced model $V_n(\Omega_1)$ (which we are avoiding to compute in order to speed-up the state estimation procedure).
+In this scenario, the reconstruction with the transported subspace is of the same quality as the one with the linear subspace $V_n(\Omega_1)$ (which we are avoiding to compute in order to speed-up the state estimation procedure).